Astarakee/AutoPET24/README.md

 - The threshold-based cropped data were used for prediction (fold0) to compare their results against the TotalSeg cropped-based model (make sure cropping with Thr is correct).
 - The comparison resulted in similar results when using MetricsReloaded.
 Conclusion: Using threshold-based cropping results in similar Dice as TotalSeg in the inference phase.
 - UMamba was used for training the whole dataset (all_fold)

-## TODO:
-- FP reduction?
-- Predicted mask postprocessing?
-- MedNEXT training on fold1 and all data
-- Ensemble [ResENC&UMamba&MedNEXT]
+- MedNeXt failed to converge!
+- postprocessing: TotalSeg masks were analyzed; might be helpful, but 5 mins inference time!
-- Split FDG and PSMA data for ResENC model
+- Split FDG and PSMA: ResENC model, slightly better performance; depending on classification power.